imamhulagur/The-Web-Developer-Bootcamp-2020/README.md

     starts with & and ends with ;
     using entity codes[https://dev.w3.org/html5/html-author/charref]

-- semantic marksup
+- semantic markups
-    instead of keeping all as DIV, use specilized tags If others are redenring through code its should to feasible(like which is nav, section, article, footer, header) they dont give extra features, same as div but helps in understanding code while rendered by other person. ex <main> <section> <article>
+    instead of keeping all as DIV, use specialized tags If others are rendering through code its should to feasible(like which is nav, section, article, footer, header) they dont give extra features, same as div but helps in understanding code while rendered by other person. ex <main> <section> <article>